6 Best EV Stocks To Buy Now: Top Electric Car Companies To Invest In

 Savvy investors long ago dropped the “Buy American” motto when investing in the auto industry, but some may still need a little push to purchase Chinese EV stocks.
 Their current showings should be the only push U.S. investors need when reviewing current trends from Nio and XPeng.

-Nio’s sales increases from quarter to quarter are impressive, with an overall boost of 6.8% from the first to second quarters of 2021 and 127% year over year.
-These numbers reflect a year-over-year revenue increase of 127.2%.
+Nio’s sales increases from quarter to quarter are impressive, with an overall boost of 9.8% from the second to third quarters of 2021 and 102.4% year over year.

 However, supply chain issues are currently pinning Nio’s stock prices down to an extent.
 Resolution of these issues could create an undervaluation that savvy investors will jump at.

 Counter to Nio is XPeng, one of China’s other gigantic electric vehicle powerhouses.
-With a 439% year-over-year increase in vehicle deliveries in the second quarter, XPeng is poised to surpass Nio in the numbers game.
+With a 199.2% year-over-year increase in vehicle deliveries in the third quarter of 2021, XPeng surpassed Nio in the numbers game.

 XPeng’s sales are comparatively lower, but with consistency even in the face of shortages, XPeng’s projections for the year are solid.